ansible/community-docs/ansible_community_steering_committee.rst

-If you cannot join the meeting or you are in another time zone then you can directly use GitHub Discussions feature to discuss your new proposals/collection inclusion requests and the steering committee will discuss the final conclusions during the weekly IRC meeting and then will vote on them.
+If you cannot join the meeting or you are in another time zone then you can directly use GitHub Discussions feature to discuss your new proposals/collection inclusion requests and the steering committee will discuss the final conclusions during the weekly `IRC/Matrix <https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat>`_ meeting and then will vote on them.

 Meetings:
 =========